hidden-author/itreedomain/README.md

-# Rocq code for the paper "A Domain-Theoretic Framework for Composing Effectful Programs and Their Equations".
+# Rocq code for "A Domain-Theoretic Framework for Composing Effectful Programs and Their Equations"

 _make_ to compile (please use **Rocq 9.0.0**)